2013 Land Rover Range Rover Interior

 - "Land Rover deserves some serious credit in my book for actually reducing the number of buttons from the old Range Rover without reducing the functionality.
 The steering wheel was well laid out and felt great in my hands." -- Jalopnik

-The Range Rover offers 32.1 cubic feet of cargo space behind the second row and up to 71.7 cubic feet with the rear row folded.
-These figures are less than what most other luxury large SUVs offer, but these rivals are larger and have three rows of seats.
-Reviewers are pleased with the available cargo space.
+The 2013 Range Rover offers 32.1 cubic feet of cargo space behind the rear seat and up to 71.7 cubic feet with the rear seat folded.
+These figures are less than what most other luxury large SUVs offer, but those rivals are larger and have three rows of seats.
+Reviewers are pleased with the available cargo space in the Range Rover.
 One test driver mentions that small-item storage in the cabin isn’t very impressive.
-A power-operated lift- and tailgate are standard.
+A power-operated combination lift- and tailgate are standard.

 - "Two rows of seats hold up to five passengers, and there's still plenty of cargo room in back for luggage." -- Kelley Blue Book